CartoDB/carto-vl/docs/guides/08-animate-your-visualizations.md

 const $currentTime = document.getElementById('js-current-time');
 ```

+**Note:**
-> Note: this guide makes use of some conventions.
+This guide makes use of some conventions.
 When setting an `id` to an element that is going to be accessed via JavaScript, the `id` starts with `js`.
 In addition, when assigning the element (`const $progressBanner = document.getElementById('js-progress-banner')`), the JavaScript value starts with `$`, which indicates that it contains an HTML element.

 #### Add listening events
-In this step, we will add listening events tied to the different interaction buttons used to control the animation.
+In this step, we will add listening events tied to the different interaction buttons used to control the animation as described above.
 For example, we will tell the **Pause** button that it has to be ready and react when clicked to pause the animation.

 ```js
 $pauseButton.addEventListener('click', () => {